chem330/chem330.github.io/error/index.md

 # Treatment B: Diluting the Quick Way

 1. Obtain the following:
-- 1 x 10 ml graduate cylinder
+- 1 x 10 ml graduated cylinder
 - 3 x 50 ml plastic centrifuge tubes
 - DI wash bottle (may be shared with your table if needed)